 Follow-up appointments are scheduled typically weekly for a few weeks until spinal movement and reflexes are within normal range.

 Do adjustments hurt?

-In most cases, not at all.
-Most babies and children find adjustments relax their body immediately.
+Not at all.
+Most babies and children find gentle corrections relax their body immediately.

-With adjustments for babies and young children, twisting, cracking and popping are not the goal of a children’s chiropractor.
-Instead, gentle adjustments are provided to the baby/child, followed by a reassessment to ensure the body has returned to normal function.
+When it comes to chiropractic for babies and young children, twisting, cracking and popping are not the goal of a children’s chiropractor.
+Instead, gentle corrections are provided to the baby/child, followed by a reassessment to ensure the body has returned to normal function.
 Assessments include movement/motion, blood flow, and tendon reflex changes.
 The pressure used to adjust your child is similar to the pressure you use to check the ripeness of a tomato.

 During appointments, if a baby/child is upset, typically it is because the chiropractor has found a point of discomfort (that was already there), as opposed to the chiropractor causing a child pain.

 Simply put, no!
 Babies and children do not need the same amount of pressure as adults do.
 Cracking your baby’s neck is not the goal of a baby chiropractor.
 In fact, this is why I strongly using the term adjustment, and prefer correction.

 The pressure used to adjust your baby is similar to the pressure used to test the ripeness of a tomato.

 I personally use a combination of applied kinesiology and gentle paediatric chiropractic, meaning many appointments involve corrections that are very far from the traditional form of chiropractic.

 What results can I expect?